terhechte/appventure/guides/catalyst/how/open_save_export_import.md

 ---

-# How do I create file open / save / export / import dialogs

 For these actions, you can use the `UIDocumentPickerViewController` or `UIDocumentBrowserViewController` controllers.
 Here is a quick example of using a `UIDocumentPickerViewController` to allow the user to export JSON data to disk.